Titelbild

 • In the Ring-vortex gait the flapping wing is aerodynamically active only during the downstroke.
 Only in this stroke direction a lot of thrust and much carry force is generated.
 During upstroke the wing is leading up empty.
 On average of a whole stroke period are given mean thrust and mean carry force values.
 Because the momentum of lift of a whole stroke period must be generated only during the downstroke, a large wing depth is required for this (please look at chapter 4., Lift during wing upstroke, version 10.1, in het Engelse, PDF 1.0 MB).
 In particular small birds sometimes fold their wings almost completely together during the upstroke.
 The Ring-vortex gait is used in particular for slow flight.

 • In the Ladder-vortex gait (Brodsky, A. K. and V. D. Ivanov, The role of vortices in insect flight.
 Zool.
 Zh.
 63/1986), lift force is generated during up- and downstroke.
 During upstroke it is negative along the whole wing and positive during downstroke.
 On average, this results in a lot of thrust during a whole stroke period, but hardly in any load-bearing force.
 This is the way of flying especially of insects.
-In birds it is used in pure form only by hummingbirds in hovering flight (transient flow conditions).
+In birds it is used in pure form only by hummingbirds in hovering flight (please also see aerodynamic phase shift under non-stationary flow conditions).
 It is also applicable to very light ornithopters with membrane wings.

 The differences between the distinguished gaits are especially in the sign of the lift force during the wing upstroke.
 Between these basic flight principles for flapping wings there are various intermediate stages or mixtures.
 Based on the results of bird flight research an attempt is made here to describe lift and thrust forces and the function of the different gaits.